manateelazycat/lsp-bridge/README.md

 - `acm-backend-lsp-frontend-filter-p`: Since LSP candidates have been filtered in the Python backend, it's not necessary to perform an additional filter on the frontend (refer to option `acm-candidate-match-function`), disable by default, when set to `t`, this option will call the `acm-candidate-match-function` function on the frontend to filter LSP candidates again
 - `acm-backend-lsp-show-progress`: show working progress, disable by default
 - `acm-enable-preview`: enable Tab-and-Go completion, commands like acm-select-* will select and preview other candidate and further input will then commit this candidate, disable by default

-## Add support for new language?

-1. Create a configuration file in the lsp-bridge/langserver directory.
-For example, `pyright.json` is the configuration file for the pyright server (use `pyright_windows.json` for Windows and `pyright_darwin.json` for macOS).
-2. Add `(mode . server_name)` to the `lsp-bridge-single-lang-server-mode-list` option in the lsp-bridge.el file, for example, `(python-mode . "pyright")`.
-3. Add a new mode-hook to the `lsp-bridge-default-mode-hooks` option in the lsp-bridge.el file.
-4. Add a new indentation variable to the `lsp-bridge-formatting-indent-alist` option in the lsp-bridge.el file.

-We welcome patches to help us support more LSP servers.
-Thank you for your help!

 ## Supported language servers